ethereum/ethereum-org-website/src/content/eth2/index.md

 ---
-title: Eth2
+title: Ethereum 2.0 (Eth2)
 description: Everything you need to know about Eth2
 lang: en
 sidebar: true
 ---

-# Eth2
+# Ethereum 2.0 (Eth2)

-Eth2 is the Ethereum we all know and love with the upgrade it needs to scale to serve all of humanity.
-Faster transactions, less congestion, and you don’t need a mining rig to participate.
-It’s a multi-phase process but the first phase should be with us before the end of 2020.
+<Subtitle>Eth2 will give Ethereum the upgrade it needs to scale to serve all of humanity.
+It’s a multi-phase process but the phase 0 should be with us before the end of 2020.</Subtitle>

-ETH2.0 will mean faster transactions, less energy consumption, and staking rewards.
-This is because Ethereum is moving from proof-of-work to a [proof-of-stake blockchain](/eth2/proof-of-stake).
+Eth2 refers to a major upgrade happening to the Ethereum blockchain.
+This will make transactions faster, reduce energy consumption and introduce staking rewards.
+Technically speaking, Ethereum will be moving from proof-of-work to a [proof-of-stake](eth2/proof-of-stake/) blockchain and introducing [shard chains](eth2/shard-chains/).
+This is a huge change to how Ethereum works but it should bring equally huge benefits.

 This will mean mining as the way to secure Ethereum and verify transactions.

-> If this isn't making sense, we recommend you read up on [Ethereum 1.0](/what-is-ethereum/)
+<InfoBanner
+    emoji=":thinking_face:"
+    message="Not following?
+Try reading up on"
+    to="/what-is-ethereum/"
+    link="Ethereum  1.0" />

 ## Latest status

-Eth2 is currently in testing so, if you're really bullish, now's the time to help test the latest developments.
+Eth2 is currently **in testing** so, if you're really bullish, now's the time to help test the latest developments.

+This testing phase is the first tangible step in the journey to Eth2.
+The roadmap will show the ground we still have left to cover.

 - [How to get involved](/eth2/get-involved/)
 - [The roadmap](/eth2/roadmap/)

-_This is the first tangible step in the journey to ETH2.0.
-The roadmap will show the ground we still have left to cover._
+Folks from around the community are doing a great job of documenting progress so we recommend you check these out.
+Danny Ryan is also posting regular updates on the ethereum.org blog.

-### Community updates
+## Community updates

 Folks from around the community are doing a great job of documenting progress so we recommend you check these out:

 ## Learn Eth2

-If you're here to understand ETH2.0, we'll dive into why it's needed and how it works.
+If you're here to understand Eth2, we'll dive into why it's needed and how it works.

-If you're already an ETH holder or dApp developer, you don't need to do anything because it will be compatible with the main Ethereum network you use today. **The ETH you use in ETH2.0 will be the same ETH you own now.**
+If you're already an ETH holder or dapp developer, you don't need to do anything because it will be compatible with the main Ethereum network you use today. **You'll be able to use the ETH you own today in Eth2 once it's live.**

 <Button to="/eth2/why-eth2/">Get started: Why Eth2?</Button>